ProsellaAnalyst/Halloween-Candy-Ranking-Dashboard/README.md

-# Halloween-Candy-Ranking-Dashboard
+# 🎃 Halloween Candy Ranking Dashboard
 Power BI Dashboard: Analyze sugar, price, and popularity trends in a festive, insight-driven visual report. 🎃
-# 🎃 Halloween Candy Ranking Dashboard

 ## 📊 Overview
 This Power BI project presents an analytical deep dive into popular Halloween candies, exploring how **sugar content, price tier, and consumer preference** interact to shape overall popularity.
 The dashboard transforms simple candy data into an engaging, insight-rich visualization — blending analytical storytelling with themed design.